bkies23/bkies23/README.md

      and a minor in Mathematics.
 - 🌱 For the last few years I have been working with Java NetBeans and MySQL.
 I designed and coded three programs which I have pushed onto my GitHub site: github.com/bkies23
 - The programs use a combination of Swing palette components and components added manually.
-- I have recently been working with Python and the fourth program (TrigLesson) is written with it.
+- I have recently been studying Python and the fourth program (TrigLesson) is written with that language.
 - I previously worked with C, C++, C Sharp, Basic, Pascal, and a little COBOL.

 - Each project has a .JAR file under store folder (package-for-store) in master branch which you can download to execute the program.
-The code for the projects is in their repository.
+The code for each project is in its repository.

-- The README file for each project explains the program along with thoughts on how I coded it.
+- The README file for each project explains the program along with some thoughts on coding.

      U.S. Flag Histories: